PdxCodeGuild/Programming101/docs/vocab.md

 - An item's position in a sequence (list, string, etc.)

 - Indices are always integers and must correspond to an existing item in the sequence, otherwise an `IndexError` will be raised.
+## Iteration
+A single pass through a loop's code block.
+A loop is made of one or more iterations.

 ## Loop